-Most TTC zones are divided into four areas, 1.) the advance warning area, the transition area, the activity area, and the termination area.
+Most TTC zones are divided into four areas:

+Advance warning area

+Transition area

+Activity area and the

+Termination area

 The road users enter the zone and are alerted by appropriately placed signs.
 The last sign is most informative of what they will do next.
 If the sign is a FLAGGER AHEAD then they will be stopping, if it is a merging symbol, they will not need a flagger and just merge on their own.